 The News Services Division of All India Radio broadcasts 647 bulletins daily, nearly 56 hours, in 90 languages and dialects.
 These bulletins are transmitted through several channels, including domestic, regional, external, and direct-to-home services.

-314 news headlines are broadcast hourly in FM mode across 41 AIR Stations.
+Three hundred fourteen news headlines are broadcast hourly in FM mode across 41 AIR stations.
 The Regional News Units produce 469 daily news bulletins in a diverse range of 75 languages.

-In addition to the regular dissemination of daily news bulletins, the News Services Division also produces a variety of news-based programs that focus on current and relevant issues.
+In addition to regularly disseminating daily news bulletins, the News Services Division also produces a variety of news-based programs that focus on current and relevant issues.
 These programs are developed and broadcast from Delhi and its Regional News Units.

 Currently, AIR operates 18 FM stereo channels known as AIR FM Rainbow.
 These channels are specifically designed to cater to the urban population.
 Four more FM channels, AIR FM Gold, transmit comprehensive news and entertainment programs from Delhi, Kolkata, Chennai, and Mumbai.
 In response to the widespread adoption of FM radio nationwide, All India Radio (AIR) is enhancing its medium-wave transmission capabilities by installing supplementary FM transmitters at its Regional stations.

-The phenomenal growth achieved by All India Radio has made it one of the largest media organizations in the world.
+Thanks to its phenomenal growth, All India Radio has become one of the largest media organizations in the world.
 With a network of 262 radio stations, AIR today is accessible to almost the entire country’s population, covering nearly 92% of the country’s area and 99.19 % of the total population.